-Consistent with After School Matters youth development model, our research and evaluation activities aim to be teen-focused, strengths-based, and culturally-responsive.
+Consistent with the After School Matters youth development model, our research and evaluation activities aim to be teen-focused, strengths-based, and culturally responsive.

 After School Matters regularly partners with teens, instructors, and other organizations to achieve our research and evaluation goals.

-External Research Requests.
-After School Matters has a formal application and approval process for all external research requests.
-Before you complete the process, please note that After School Matters interacts with many research and evaluation partners, and we are unable to accommodate many requests.
-Primary factors in the decision to approve or reject a project include the volume of current research projects at After School Matters, the timeline of the project, and whether the project directly aligns with the organization’s mission and current research interests.
+After School Matters has a formal application and approval process for all external data collection or data sharing.
+Before you complete our process, please note that we interact with many research and evaluation partners, and we are unable to accommodate many requests.
+Primary factors in our decision to approve or reject a project include the volume of current research projects at After School Matters, the timeline of the project, and whether the project aligns with our mission or current research needs.

-If you believe you meet the criteria above and would like to propose a research or evaluation project with After School Matters, please complete the external research request form.
+If you would like to propose a research or evaluation project with After School Matters, please complete our external research request form.

-In FY 2018 alone, we received over 23,000 responses to teen surveys and received feedback from almost 200 teens through focus groups, interviews, and feedback sessions.
-So, what are we learning about teens?
+Each year we receive thousands of responses from our teen surveys as well as feedback from teen focus groups, interviews, and feedback sessions.
+So what are we learning about teens?
 Explore the resources below to find out!